popphp/pop-queue/README.md

 Worker objects serve as the owners of the jobs and tasks that are assigned to them.
-Once jobs or tasks are registered with a worker object, the worker object can be added to the queue object and then pushed to the storage adapter.
+Once jobs or tasks are registered with a worker object, the worker object can be added to the queue object and then their jobs can be pushed to the storage adapter.

 ```php
 use Pop\Queue\Processor\Worker;